Some overlooked elements of EAB management and some common misconceptions

 5) The public is receiving mixed signals about whether treatments for EAB are effective.
 University research in the Great Lakes area has found that the best injection methods kill 100% of active EAB larvae present in the stems of medium size ash trees, and a single injection controls larvae at this rate for 4 years when maximum rates are used.
 First arriving adult insects are killed in as little as 4 hours after feeding on the leaves of a treated tree, so that female EAB may not live to lay eggs on your tree’s bark which hatch as EAB larvae.
 A reduced larvae hatch means fewer larvae boring holes in you ash tree’s bark to feed on the conductive tissue of your tree, for which the first few bites have been proven to be lethal.
 This means a greatly diminished chance of loss of your ash tree from EAB, even when, according to studies, your property is surrounded by untreated, dying ash trees.
 The skilled use of systemic insecticides incapacitates EAB at the major stages of it’s lifecycle.
 Click here for studies.

-Since EAB was first found in Michigan 18 years ago, treatment options have changed, drastically, for the better.
+Since EAB was first found in Michigan 22 years ago, treatment options have changed, drastically, for the better.
 Some doubt about the efficacy of treatments originates from treatment strategies using less effective means of control prior to the emergence of emamectin benzoate as a treatment chemical.
 Also, there is a precedent of starting “too late” in controlling EAB: many failed attempts that individuals or communities experienced involved trees that were weaker from EAB damage than suspected.
-For a variety of practical reasons I am happy to discuss with you in person, I do not guarantee that I can protect your tree from long term loss to EAB, but I have spent many hours of researching this subject and I am personally convinced that my methods will succeed in Lincoln.
+For a variety of practical reasons I am happy to discuss with you in person, I do not guarantee that I can protect your tree from long term loss to EAB, but I have spent many hours of researching this subject and I am personally convinced that such methods will succeed in Lincoln.

 6) City of Lincoln municipal code requires that “for hire” tree services be performed by an arborist licensed by the City of Lincoln.
-State and Federal lawn requires that commerical pesticide applications be made by Applicators licensed by the State of Nebraska.
+State and Federal lawn requires that commercial pesticide applications be made by Applicators licensed by the State of Nebraska.
 Ask to see your applicator’s licenses.
 Following the law is a great first step towards providing high quality tree care.

 Click here to go back to the home page.